Auto Loan Calculator

 "Understanding your auto loan payment breakdown helps you make informed decisions about vehicle financing.
 This calculator provides the foundation for your car buying journey."

-An auto loan is a loan used to buy a vehicle.
-The lender provides funds to purchase the car, and you repay the loan (principal) plus interest over a set term, usually 24-72 months.
-Each payment reduces your balance and covers interest.
+An auto loan is a secured loan used to purchase a vehicle, where the car itself serves as collateral.
+The lender provides funds to purchase the vehicle, and you repay the loan (principal) plus interest over a set term, usually 24-84 months.
+Each payment reduces your balance and covers interest, building equity in your vehicle over time.

 This calculator helps you estimate your monthly car loan payments, total interest, and amortization schedule.
 Enter your vehicle price, interest rate, loan term, and down payment to see a detailed breakdown.
 This tool is ideal for car buyers, refinancers, and anyone budgeting for a vehicle purchase.